-This program delves well below the surface to provide kids with an in-depth knowledge about sea creatures and clears up some common misconceptions about the ocean’s much maligned apex predator.
+This program delves well below the surface to provide kids with an in-depth knowledge about sea creatures and clears up some common misconceptions about the ocean’s much maligned apex predator – the shark.

-As part of the hands on nature of the program, children get to touch different shark jaws, learning about the shape of their teeth and why they vary so much between species.
+As part of the hands on nature of the program, children get to meet our impressive range of creatures and examine different shark jaws, learning about the shape of their teeth and why they vary so much between species.

-An essential part of the learning process is making sure the information is delivered in a fun and tactile way.
+An essential part of the learning process is making sure the information is delivered in a fun and engaging way.

-While meeting Rainbow, the freshwater turtle, children discover how simple pollutants such as plastic bags are proving fatal to sea turtles.
+While meeting our freshwater turtle, children discover how simple pollutants such as plastic bags are proving fatal to sea turtles.
 They learn how the reptile’s digestive system prevents rubbish, mistaken as food, from being regurgitated.

 While stroking sea stars, handling sawfish rostrums and observing a baby shark from close quarters, the children absorb a huge amount of interesting facts, which they share with their parents in a presentation at the end of the day.